yeslogic/prince-docs/docs/server-integration.md

 #### Job description JSON

-The following is the full JSON job description - the `input` and `job-resource` fields are mandatory:
+The following is the full JSON job description - the `input` field is mandatory:

 ```json
 {